Official Website of the Republic of Belarus

 • a fixed term for a specific piece of work

-• a temporary period to cover absence
+• a temporary period to cover the absence of the worker, whose job position remains open

 Termination of contracts in Belarus